Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Consider having an anonymous nomination system open to the community to allow people to self-nominate to reduce bias introduced by leadership nominating others

-• Create an onboarding procedure for roles in your community bring everybody to the same level of knowledge and expectations regardless of background.
+• Create an onboarding procedure for roles in your community to bring everybody to the same level of knowledge and expectations regardless of background.

 • Have a plan for term limits, individuals rotating through different roles, and succession planning